 if a daily imbalance quantity for the balancing period is positive, i.e. if gas quantities injected by the market participant to the transmission system through a period of balancing exceeded the volume of gas off-taken from the transmission system, then this market participant shall be deemed to have sold gas to the transmission system operator equivalent to the daily imbalance quantity and therefore shall be entitled to receive a daily imbalance charges from the transmission system operator.

-5. Market participants involved in balancing the transmission system and causing imbalances shall be subject to the imbalance charge calculated as follows:

-5.1.
-The imbalance tolerance limit shall be equal:

-5.1.1. in October-April: to the quantity of gas corresponding to 5 percent of the gas quantity injected during the balancing period to the transmission system by the market participant involved in balancing the transmission system;

-5.1.2. in May-September: to the quantity of gas corresponding to 15 percent of the gas quantity injected during the balancing period to the transmission system by the market participant involved in balancing the transmission system;

-5.1.3.
-When the information on the forecasted quantity of gas to be off-taken by the Network Users at non-daily read metering points during the balancing period provided to the transmission system operator by the forecasting party differs from the information on the quantity of gas allocated to the Network Users at non-daily read metering points during the balancing period, the imbalance tolerance limit shall be increased by the quantity of gas equal to that gas quantity difference.

-5.2.
-Marginal buy price and/or marginal sell price is not applied to the quantity of imbalance gas that is lower than the imbalance tolerance, while the balancing gas is bought or sold at the weighted average price of natural gas traded on the trading platform (Gas Exchange) at the Lithuanian virtual trading during the balancing period.

-If the quantity of imbalance gas is higher than the imbalance tolerance, the balancing gas is bought or sold for the marginal buy and/or marginal sell price.
+5. If the quantity of imbalance gas is higher than the imbalance tolerance, the balancing gas is bought or sold for the marginal buy and/or marginal sell price.

 If it is not possible to establish a marginal sell price and/or marginal buy price, and/or weighted average price on the trading platform (Gas Exchange) at the Lithuanian virtual trading point of natural gas for a particular balancing period, the last marginal sell price and/or marginal buy price, and/or weighted average price on the trading platform (Gas Exchange) at the Lithuanian virtual trading point of natural gas is used for the balancing period.